-This section provides a description of the Plan that was evaluated in the Final EIR and the Amendment to the Plan proposed by the City/County Association of Governments of San Mateo County and the San Mateo County Transportation Authority.
+This section provides a description of the Plan evaluated in the Final EIR, and the Amendment to the Plan proposed by the Alameda County Transportation Commission (ACTC).

 2.1 OVERVIEW OF PLAN BAY AREA 2040

 The Plan ("Plan Bay Area 2040") is the updated long-range Regional Transportation Plan (RTP) and Sustainable Communities Strategy (SCS) for the nine-county San Francisco Bay Area.
 The Plan is the Bay Area's roadmap for forecasting transportation needs through the year 2040, preserving the character of our diverse communities, and adapting to the challenges of future population growth.
 The Plan discusses how the Bay Area will grow over the next two decades and identifies transportation and land use strategies to enable a more sustainable, equitable and economically vibrant future.
 Starting with the current state of the region, the Plan describes Plan Bay Area 2040 and its goals, a proposed growth pattern and supporting transportation investment strategy, and key actions needed to address ongoing and long-term regional challenges.
 The Plan also includes supplemental reports for additional details.
 These documents and the adopted Final Plan can be found at http://2040.planbayarea.org/reports.